-Our potential client was thus left with a child support order that obligated him to pay an amount of child support that was above and beyond what is proscribed in the family code of his native state.
-When a judge decides regarding any subject that is related to a child, he or she must do so based on what is in the best interests of that child.
-This is a standard that most every state utilizes when applying the law towards the specific circumstances of a child and their family.
+Our potential client was thus left with a child support order that obligated him to pay an amount of child support above and beyond what is proscribed in the family code of his native state.
+When a judge decides regarding any subject related to a child, they must do so based on what is in the best interests of that child.
+This is a standard that almost every state utilizes when applying the law towards a child's specific circumstances and family.

 Where does the Law Office of Bryan Fagan come into play?

-There are a couple of ways that a child support order that comes from a court outside of Texas could be modified, potentially, by a Texas family court.
-The Texas Family Code states in section 159.613 that if both the child support obligor (parent who pays child support) and the oblige (parent who receives child support payments) and the child all reside in Texas then our state has attained jurisdiction over the case and may modify and/or enforce the out of state order.
+There are a couple of ways that a child support order from a court outside of Texas could be modified, potentially, by a Texas family court.
+The Texas Family Code states in section 159.613 that if both the child support obligor (the parent who pays child support) and the obligee (the parent who receives child support payments) and the child all reside in Texas, then our state has attained jurisdiction over the case and may modify and enforce the out of state order.

-Likewise, when only one party (parent) live in Texas, then a modification is possible even if both parents do not reside in Texas.
-This occurs when the parent bringing the modification cases (in our above scenario, the father) is not a resident of Texas and the responding party (the mother in our example) lives in Texas and is subject to personal jurisdiction in Texas.
+Likewise, when only one party (parent) lives in Texas, a modification is possible even if both parents do not reside in Texas.
+This occurs when the parent bringing the modification cases (in our above scenario, the father) is not a resident of Texas.
+The responding party (the Mother in our example) lives in Texas and is subject to personal jurisdiction in Texas.
 Here, too, a Texas family court would have jurisdiction over the case.

 What have Texas courts stated about subject matter like this?

-So now we at least have a basic understanding of how a Texas court gains the ability to make rulings regarding an order issued by an out of state court.
+So now we at least have a basic understanding of how a Texas court gains the ability to make rulings regarding an order issued by an out-of-state court.
 The jurisdiction to do so is critically important.
-You may be in a situation like our potential client- having seen a change in circumstances that have materially affected your family since the issuing of that order.
+You may be in a situation like our potential client- having seen a change in circumstances that have materially affected your family since issuing that order.
 Thus, some portion of your prior order is no longer suitable for you or your children.
-However, if you cannot successfully argue to a Texas court that jurisdiction is proper in Texas you will not be able to make an argument about any of the facts and circumstances that justify a modification.
+However, suppose you cannot successfully argue to a Texas court that jurisdiction is proper in Texas.
+In that case, you will not be able to make an argument about any of the facts and circumstances that justify a modification.

-A fairly recent Texas state appellate court decision would further assist us in our discussion.
-In re Dennis J. Martinez, 450 S.W.3d 157 (2014) contains within it a good discussion of the relevant law regarding how and when an out of state court can lose jurisdiction over a case and its parties.
+A reasonably recent Texas state appellate court decision would further assist us in our discussion.
+In re Dennis J. Martinez, 450 S.W.3d 157 (2014) contains a good chat of the relevant law regarding how and when an out-of-state court can lose jurisdiction over a case and its parties.

-This court notes that in section 159.205 of the Texas Family Code, our state law provides only two ways in which a court may lose jurisdiction over a case and its parties about a family law matter.
-First, the obligor, the oblige, and the child would have to all move out of the state that issued the order (as we discussed previously).
-Another and less likely scenario would be that all individuals file written consents in Texas allowing a Texas court to assume jurisdiction and modify the other state's order.
+This court notes that in section 159.205 of the Texas Family Code, our state law provides only two ways a court may lose jurisdiction over a case and its parties about a family law matter.
+First, the obligor, the oblige, and the child would have to move out of the state that issued the order (as we discussed previously).
+Another less likely scenario would be that all individuals file written consents in Texas, allowing a Texas court to assume jurisdiction and modify the other state's order.

 As noted above, the circumstances under which a court may modify a support decree from another state are found in section 159.611 of the Family Code.
-SeeTEX.
-FAM.CODE ANN. § 159.611.
-A modification is permitted by the non-rendering state under the circumstances outlined in section 159.611 because under such circumstances the rendering state no longer has a sufficient interest in the modification of its order.
+SeaTac.
+F.A.M.CODE ANN. § 159.611.
+The non-rendering state permits a modification under the circumstances outlined in section 159.611 because, under such cases, the rendering state no longer has a sufficient interest in modifying its order.

-If you are facing a situation like a gentleman who contacted us about potentially representing him in a child support modification case here in Texas, you need to consider whether or not a Texas court will even be able to hear your arguments and potentially grant you whatever relief you are requesting.
-Keep in mind that if you cannot clear this jurisdictional hurdle you won't even get the opportunity to submit any of your arguments to the court as to why your child support order needs to be modified.
+Suppose you are facing a situation like a gentleman who contacted us about potentially representing him in a child support modification case here in Texas.
+In that case, you need to consider whether or not a Texas court will even be able to hear your arguments and potentially grant you whatever relief you are requesting.
+Keep in mind that if you cannot clear this jurisdictional hurdle, you won't even get the opportunity to submit any of your arguments to the court as to why your child support order needs to be modified.

 Here is the question that our potential client is interested in knowing the answer to.
 He wanted to find out what facts and circumstances would need to be in play that could lead to a court in Texas reducing his above guidelines level of child support that he is currently obligated to pay.

-A modification of a child support order is warranted when the petitioning party (the person asking for the modification) can provide evidence showing a material and substantial change in the circumstances of one of the parties to the order or a child of the order.
+A child support order modification is warranted when the petitioning party (the person asking for the conversion) can provide evidence showing a material and substantial change in the circumstances of one of the parties to the order or a child of the order.
 As the court in Tucker v.
-Tucker, 908 S.W.2d 530 (1995), notes, there is an inherent fact-finding nature of child support issues and the cases that are made up of those issues.
+Tucker, 908 S.W.2d 530 (1995) notes, there is an inherent fact-finding nature of child support issues and the cases made up of those issues.

-The high court in Texas was stating what every family law attorney worth his salt could tell you: that family law cases are extremely fact-specific.
-If you would like to modify a child support order then you will need to present facts clearly and concisely to the court.
-This means that your initial petition to the court and in your oral arguments inside of a modification hearing need to display the requisite level of material and substantial change needed to grant the modification.
+The high court in Texas was stating what every family law attorney worth his salt could tell you: that family law cases are highly fact-specific.
+If you would like to modify a child support order, you will need to present facts clearly and concisely to the court.
+This means that your initial petition to the court and your oral arguments inside a modification hearing need to display the requisite level of material and substantial change required to grant the modification.

-Part of the analysis that your court will look at when considering whether or not to grant a child support modification is the expenses incurred by the custodial parent who is raising the children on a day to day basis.
-Remember- our potential client would like to make an argument that because his ex-wife and kids now live in Texas, with its lower cost of living than their native state, is no longer in need of a child support payment that is above the guidelines of his home state.
+Part of the analysis that your court will look at when considering whether or not to grant a child support modification is the expenses incurred by the custodial parent raising the children on a day-to-day basis.
+Remember- our potential client would like to make an argument that because his ex-wife and kids now live in Texas, with its lower cost of living than their native state, he is no longer in need of a child support payment that is above the guidelines of his home state.

-Costs associated with special education for your child, school tuition and things of this nature are relevant to our discussion.
-A court would look to the expenses of your ex-spouse to determine whether there is sufficient evidence in the record to compare the expenses of her and your children at the time that the original child support order was issued and what the expenses are now.
-This means that you will need to do some digging to produce this kind of evidence, especially if the child support order is from a decade ago.
+Costs associated with special education for your child, school tuition, and things of this nature are relevant to our discussion.
+A court would look to the expenses of your ex-spouse to determine whether there is sufficient evidence in the record to compare the costs of her and your children at the time that the original child support order was issued and what the expenses are now.
+This means that you will need to dig to produce this kind of evidence, especially if the child support order is from a decade ago.

 In the case, In the Interest of C.C.J. and C.M.J, Minor Children, 244 S.W.3d 911 (2008), the court went over a good analysis when that has to be shown to a court to justify a modification: